BALURAM1226/BALURAM1226/README.md

 - 👋 Hi, I’m @BALURAM1226
-- 🌱 I’m currently learning Node Js and React Js
+- 🌱 I’m currently learning Node Js and Typescript
 - 💞️ I’m looking to collaborate on ...

 <!---